AEK H.C.: History

 but was eliminated by Diomidis Argous in the first round, losing both games at Argos and Athens.

 On 3 March 2013, AEK won the second Greek handball cup in its history, winning PAOK by a score of 27–23 in Kerkyra (Corfu).
 The same year on 1 June 2013 AEK won the second Greek handball championship against Diomidis.

 On 19 March 2014, AEK won the third Greek handball championship in its history, winning Diomidis 18–16 in Athens.

-On 29 March 2015, AEK participated in the final of the Greek men's handball cup for fifth time in a row, against PAOK, but lost the game by a score of 27–29.
+On 29 March 2015, AEK participated in the final of the Greek men's handball cup for the fifth time in a row, against PAOK, but lost the game by a score of 27–29.
 The team finished third in the Greek handball championship.